DavideFast/University/PingTime/README.md

 # 1. Initialization
 To start the application launch the following command from PingTime folder.

-WINDOWS:
+In WINDOWS:
 > ./install.bat
 > <br/>
 > ./start.bat

-LINUX:
+In LINUX:
 > sh install.sh
 > <br/>
 > sh start.sh

-Or start and install dependencies manually.
+Or start and install dependencies manually. <br/>
 Starting backend and database as follow:

  > cd MY_PATH/PingTime/backend